MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 Workplace Annotation

 ...

+## <a name="leavestudy"></a>How to Leave a Study

+1) First open the mCerebrum app by tapping *Settings* in the mPerf app menu (found in the upper-left corner).

+2) In the mCerebrum app, open the menu (found in the upper-left corner).

+3) Tap the User ID at the top of the menu next to the mCerebrum logo, then tap *Leave Study* to confirm and leave the study.

+## <a name="joinstudy"></a>How to Join a Study

+1) On the mCerebrum settings screen, tap *General Use (click to join study)*.

+2) When prompted, enter the appropraite User ID and password for the user and tap *Login*.

+3) After logging in, check to make sure all apps are installed and up-to-date by following the steps below.

 ## <a name="updateapps"></a>How to Install/Update Apps
 mCerebrum uses a suite of software applications in conjunction with the main mCerebrum interface app.
 Follow these steps to download the latest versions of all the apps in your mCerebrum suite.